Dolly Parton: Songwriting

+Stage musicals

 9 to 5: The Musical

 Parton wrote the score (and Patricia Resnick the book) for 9 to 5: The Musical, a musical-theater adaptation of Parton's feature film 9 to 5 (1980).
-The musical ran at the Ahmanson Theatre, Los Angeles in late 2008.
-It opened on Broadway at the Marquis Theatre in New York City, on April 30, 2009, to mixed reviews.
+The musical ran at the Ahmanson Theatre, Los Angeles, in late 2008.
+It opened on Broadway at the Marquis Theatre in New York on April 30, 2009, to mixed reviews.

 The title track of her 2008 album Backwoods Barbie was written for the musical's character Doralee.
 Although her score (as well as the musical debut of actress Allison Janney) was praised, the show struggled, closing on September 6, 2009, after 24 previews and 148 performances.
-Parton received nominations for Drama Desk Award for Outstanding Music and Drama Desk Award for Outstanding Lyrics, as well as a nomination for Tony Award for Best Original Score.
+Parton received nominations for Drama Desk Award for Outstanding Music and Drama Desk Award for Outstanding Lyrics as well as a nomination for Tony Award for Best Original Score.
 Developing the musical was not a quick process.
-According to the public-radio program Studio 360 (October 29, 2005), in October 2005 Parton was in the midst of composing the songs for a Broadway musical theater adaptation of the film.
+According to the public-radio program Studio 360 (October 29, 2005), in October 2005 Parton was in the midst of composing songs for a Broadway musical theater adaptation of the film.
 In late June 2007, 9 to 5: The Musical was read for industry presentations.
-The readings starred Megan Hilty, Allison Janney, Stephanie J. Block, Bebe Neuwirth, and Marc Kudisch.
+The readings starred Megan Hilty, Allison Janney, Stephanie J. Block, Bebe Neuwirth and Marc Kudisch.
 Ambassador Theatre Group announced a 2012 UK tour for Dolly Parton's 9 to 5: The Musical, commencing at Manchester Opera House, on October 12, 2012.

+Dolly: A True Original Musical

+In June 2024, Parton announced an autobiographical musical about her life and career initially titled Hello, I'm Dolly (named after her debut album and also a play on Hello, Dolly!), with a goal of opening on Broadway in 2026 with direction by Bartlett Sher.
+The musical, with a co-written book by Parton and Maria S. Schlatter, features original songs as well as her more well-known hits.
+Parton also revealed that she has been working on the musical for the last decade.
+The title was promoted as Dolly: An Original Musical on December 6, coinciding with a nationwide casting call for actresses to play Parton through different stages of her life, using the hashtag #SearchForDolly on social media video posts.
+The show opened as Dolly: A True Original Musical at the Belmont University Fisher Center for the Performing Arts in Nashville in July 2025.